-Templates)
+Year of enrolment

+Duration of fellowship

+Type of the fellowship

+Granting agency

+File Description (Upload)

+Any additional information

+List of research fellows and their fellowship details (Data Template)

-3.1.4 Institution has the following facilities
+3.1.5 University has the following facilities 3

+0.1=10 g the construction of the

+$Q_nM$ 1.
 Central Instrumentation Centre

-Q_nM 2.
+C 2.
 Animal House/Green House / Museum

 3. Central Fabrication facility

 4. Media laboratory/Business Lab/Studios

-5. Research/Statistical Databases 7
+5. Research/Statistical Databases

+Tessensi Sunistion Budeses

-Options: ,
+Options:

 A. Any four facilities exist

 B. Three of the facilities exist

-C. Two of the facilities exist Opt One
+C. Two of the facilities exist Opt one

-D. One of the facility exist
+D. One of the facilities exists

 E. None of the facilities exist

+E. Ivone of the identities exist

 Data Requirements: (As per Data Template in Section B)

 Name of the facility

 Year of establishment

 Videos/pictures

 File Description

-Paste Link to videos and geotagged photographs
+Paste link of videos and geotagged photographs

-Upload the list of facilities provided by the Institution and
+Upload the list of facilities provided by the university and their year of

-their year of establishment (Data Template)
+establishment (Data Template)

 Upload any additional information

+3.1.6 Percentage of departments with UGC-SAP, CAS, DST-FIST, DBT,

+$Q_nM$ ICSSR and other similar recognitions by government agency (current 5

+ZII-1- year data)

+3.1.6.1: The Number of departments with UGC-SAP, CAS, DST-FIST,

+DBT, ICSSR and other similar recognitions by government agency

+Data Requirements: (As per Data Template in Section B)

+Name of the Department

+Name of the Scheme

+Name of the funding agency Year of Award

+Year of Award

+Funds provided

+Duration of award

+Formula:

+1 Ormaia.